Ensembl/ensembl-client/src/assets/browser/zhoosh/src/README.md

   * steps
   * triggers to connect steps together (via handles of type ZhooshHandle which are created when a step is added).

+When running a ZhooshSequence you get a ZhooshSequenceControl to control it (currently only abandon it prior to completion).

 ZhooshStep is a single step in any given run of a Zhoosh animation and takes:
   * a Zhoosh
   * start and end values;